hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 # AI Learning Notes

 ## Promising to Explore
+### Encoders (for Embeddings)
+* [ColBERT][26]
+  * Enables more effective retrieval than bi-encoder, more efficient than cross-encoder
+  * ColBERT uses the MaxSim operation, which computes the maximum similarity between query and document token embeddings.
+This allows for <b>fine-grained matching at the token level</b>, leading to better relevance estimation, especially <b>in cases where specific terms in the query are critical for retrieval</b>.

 ### RAG Alternatives
 * [CAG (Cache-augmented generation), a faster alternative for RAG][19]